 '''

-class PageRankVertex:

 public Vertex<double, void, double> {

 public:

+'''

+'''

 virtual void Compute(MessageIterator msgs) {

+'''

+'''

 if (superstep() >= 1) {

 double sum = 0;

 for (; !msgs->Done(); msgs->Next())

 sum += msgs->Value();

 MutableValue() = 0.15 / NumVertices() + 0.85 sum;

 }

 if (superstep() < 30) {

 const int64 n = GetOutEdgeIterator().size();

 SendMessageToAllNeighbors(GetValue() / n);

 } else {

 VoteToHalt();

 }

-}

-};

 '''

-The issue is more profound on conventional parallel machines, primarily because they rely on the single-program-multiple-data (SPMD) and message-based programming model to mitigate the high cost of communication and remote data access.
-That is, the graph is statically partitioned across the system and each node is assigned with a subset of the vertices and also responsible for executing the corresponding vertex programs.
-Remote data accesses are done with messages, which are also batched for performance.
+The issue is more profound on conventional parallel machines, primarily because programs are implemented in single-program-multiple-data (SPMD) and message-based programming model to mitigate the high cost of communication and remote data access.
+Typically, , the graph data is statically partitioned across the system and each node will be assigned with a subset of the vertices and responsible for executing the corresponding vertex programs.
+Remote data accesses are done via messages, which are also batched for performance.
 Graph computation's fined-grained parallelism fits poorly into this model.
-Mostly because of the skewed degree distribution of real-world graphs, part of the system will be assigned significantly more work than the rest, leading to imbalance load across the system and under utilizing the hardware parallelism.
+Mostly because of the skewed degree distribution of real-world graphs, part of the system will be assigned significantly more work than the rest, leading to imbalance load across the system and underutilizing the hardware parallelism.